AlbertoTrigo/mdtopdf/README.md

 ## Description

-This shell script uses Pandoc to convert Markdown files to PDF.
-You can specify options such as output file name, font family, font size, and even execute the conversion recursively in a directory.
+An enhanced shell script that leverages Pandoc and XeLaTeX to convert Markdown files into PDFs.
+The script comes with a variety of customizable options such as font size, font family, output file name, and paper size.
+It even supports batch conversion within a directory.

 ## Prerequisites